Khwaja Ahrar: Birth and family

-Khwaja's father was a farmer by profession and had also performed pilgrimage to Mecca.
+Khwaja's father was a farmer by profession who made the pilgrimage to Mecca.
 His paternal grandfather, Shahabuddin Shashi was also a farmer and trader.
-His maternal grandfather Khwaja Daud was the son of Khwaja Khawand Tahur who was an established sufi mystic and the son of Umar Baghistani, a famous shaikh who was honoured by Bahauddin Naqshband.
-His birth took place during the ramadan of 806 Hijri (March, 1404) in village near Tashkent called Baghistan.
+His maternal grandfather Khwaja Daud was the son of Khwaja Khawand Tahur who was an established Sufi mystic and the son of Umar Baghistani, a famous shaikh honoured by Bahauddin Naqshband.
+His birth took place during the ramadan of 806 Hijri (March 1404) in village near Tashkent called Baghistan.
 His birth was accompanied by a number of miracles and many saints had predicted the coming of a saint.

-He has two sons, Khwaja Khwajgan and Khwaja Yahya.
+He had two sons, Khwaja Khwajgan and Khwaja Yahya.